qqrm/dobyte_test/README.md

 ## Description

-This repository contains a solution to a test task involving 13-digit numbers in the base-13 system.
+This repository contains a solution to a test task involving 13-digit numbers in the base-13 numeral system.

 ### Task

-Consider 13-digit numbers in the base-13 system (digits: 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, A, B, C) with leading zeros.
+In this task, we will consider 13-digit numbers in the base-13 numeral system (digits: 0,1,2,3,4,5,6,7,8,9,A,B,C) with leading zeros.

 **Examples**:
 - ABA98859978C0